-The District follows the practice of pooling cash of funds to maximize investment earnings.
-Except when required by trust or other agreements, cash is deposited to an investment account and disbursed from a checking account.
+The District follows the practice of pooling cash of all funds to maximize investment earnings.
+Except when required by trust or other agreements, all cash is deposited to and disbursed from a single bank account.
 Cash in excess of immediate operating requirements is pooled for deposit and investment flexibility.
 Investment earnings are allocated periodically to the participating funds based upon each fund's average equity balance in the total cash.